 Learning (hence continuous improvement) activities are structurally broken as we lure ourselves in to determinism.
 Since frequent experimentation and feedback collection are lacking, divergence from satisfactory (from customer point of view) becomes a stronger threat.

 As it drifts towards waterfallish activities, problems are discovered very late stages, while fixing them becomes costlier.
+(Going back to waterfall)